'Game changer': Laos opens Chinese-built railway line

 The 414-kilometre (260-mile) route took five years to construct under China's trillion-dollar Belt and Road Initiative.

-But Chinese foreign ministry spokesman Wang Wenbin said Wednesday the "flagship project" would give a "boost to Laos' strategy to convert itself from a landlocked country to a land-linked hub".

-President Thongloun Sisoulith is expected to hold virtual talks with Chinese President Xi Jinping on Friday, with both expected to deliver speeches at the official opening ceremony.
+Laos President Thongloun Sisoulith heralded a "new era of modern infrastructure development" for his country.

+"I am proud that the dreams of Lao people have come true," he said at the opening ceremony Friday afternoon.

-The route will connect the Chinese city of Kunming to the Laotian capital Vientiane, with grand plans for high-speed rail to ultimately snake down through Thailand and Malaysia to Singapore.
+The railway will connect the Chinese city of Kunming to the Laotian capital Vientiane, with grand plans for high-speed rail to ultimately snake down through Thailand and Malaysia to Singapore.

+Analysts have acknowledged a potential economic boost, but have asked how infrastructure-poor Laos will pay its $1.06 billion debt liability and whether it is ready to exploit the state-of-the-art transport system.

+The Laos government also took out a $480 million loan from the Export-Import Bank of China to cover two-thirds of its equity stake, bringing its total share of debt to $1.54 billion.

+At the same time a green train left Kunming station for the maiden journey to Laos.

+Chinese President Xi Jinping was beamed in for the ceremony to extend his congratulations, saying the railway would "bring benefits for people of the two countries."

-The communist-run country of 7.2 million people previously had only four kilometres of railway tracks.
+Laos, a communist-run country of 7.2 million people, previously had only four kilometres of railway tracks.

-Passenger services are expected to begin on Saturday, state media reported, although only for those fully vaccinated.
+Passenger services are expected to begin on Saturday, state media reported, although only for those fully vaccinated against Covid.

+Four passenger services and 14 freight trips will operate daily, local media reported.

+A Buddhist ceremony was held on Thursday to bless the new railway, with Prime Minister Phankham Viphavanh banging a gong nine times to bring good luck, the Laotian Times reported.

 'Game changer'